Welcome to Amazon Sidewalk

 Amazon Sidewalk creates a low-bandwidth network with the help of Sidewalk Bridge devices including select Echo and Ring devices.
 These Bridge devices share a small portion of your internet bandwidth which is pooled together to provide these services to you and your neighbors.
 And when more neighbors participate, the network becomes even stronger.

-Amazon Sidewalk Bridges
+Amazon Sidewalk Bridge

 Frequently Asked Questions